 Must we wed in church?

 Marriage is a cultural thing.
-Nonetheless, register your marriage with the state.
+After parental consent and the nuptial rites, register your marriage with the state, so you can be fully recognized as a married couple.

 Why should I wait until marriage for sex?